google-research/compressive-visual-representations/README.md

 We include implementations of the C-SimCLR and C-BYOL algorithms developed in our paper, as well as SimCLR and BYOL baselines.

+> :exclamation: We will release pretrained checkpoints soon.

 ## Getting Started

 Install the necessary dependencies with `pip install -r requirements.txt`.